The origins of the Russian alphabet

 After creating the Glagolitic alphabet, Cyril and Methodius first went to Great Moravia (modern day Czech Republic) to teach Christianity in Old Slavonic.
 (In the IXth century, all the Slavic peoples still spoke a single language, although with different dialects.)
 However, after their death, their work was destroyed, the German clergy returned to liturgy in Latin and the disciples of the two brothers were exiled.

 At that time, in Bulgaria reigned Boris I - a very clever tsar of a then powerful country.
 He converted Bulgaria to Orthodox Christianity in the IXth century and made Bulgaria an important cultural centre.
 He established Preslav Literary School (academy), which soon became one of the most respected on the Balkans and among the Slavs.
-Bulgaria was predominantly Slavic country and tsar Boris I saw the cultural and political need for a script, suitable for the Slavic language.
-After the death of the two brothers, he welcomed their disciples to continue their work in Bulgaria.
+Bulgaria was predominantly Slavic country and tsar Boris I saw the cultural and political need for a script suitable for the Slavic language.
+For all these reasons, after the death of the two brothers, he invited their disciples to continue their work in Bulgaria.

 Why did the disciples had to develop a new alphabet and did not just use the Glagolitic script?
 Many of the books written in Glagolitic had been destroyed.
 They had to start anew and books were written by hand, so this was a lot of work.
 Glagolitic script was a bit complicated and unusual.
 In Preslav Literary School, the disciples worked along with other learned men, who were already used to writing in Greek.
-To combine Greek letters with Glagolitic ones, only for the sounds not present in Greek language, was an elegant solution.
+To combine the Greek letters with new letters only for the specific Slavic sounds, seemed like an elegant solution.
 It made writing simpler, quicker and less prone to mistakes.
 It also made the new script easier to read.
+Even though the Glagolitic script was abandoned, the work of Cyril and Methodius was still very important, because it helped to identify the specific sounds of the Slavonic speech and thus made possible creating the perfect alphabet for it.

 Cyrillic writing was first accepted as official in Bulgaria, then it moved to other states.